 Who is responsible for the confirmation statement and PSC register?

-If you are a company director or a designated member of an LLP, you are responsible for ensuring that a confirmation statement is delivered each year and that the PSC register is maintained.
+If you are an officer (company director or secretary) of a limited company or a designated member of an LLP, you are responsible for ensuring that a confirmation statement is delivered each year and that the PSC register is maintained.

 Please also refer to Companies House guidance on keeping a PSC register for more information.